obamasolutions/obama.solutions/src/ssg/pages/~nicoleaoki/etc.md

 I can't really describe what is here, as you can find things like a list of past personas I've used, or a button that gives you one of my favorite albums.
 There really isn't a set topic or anything.
 You're free to sit and click anything that interests you, but please try to "respect" what is here and have some kind of viewer discretion.

+Also, you'll find a lot of "archived" things here, when I archive something its because the contents of the page are nolonger of my interest and for all I care, they could be lost to time and I wouldn't give a damn.
+They're only kept here for the sake of posterity and because I'm extremely paranoid/against data rot and overall the permanently losing a piece of data; important or not, also because I love taking up storage and bandwidth on useless things.

 ## articles

-- [the journey of finding a new laptop](etc/newlaptop.zip) - a post where i decided to find a new laptop, archived and outdated to the point its now a ZIP file
+- [the journey of finding a new laptop](etc/newlaptop.zip) - a post where i decided to find a new laptop, archived and so outdated to the point its now a ZIP file

 ## lists